CommandPost/CommandPost-Website/index.md

 # Developers Guide:

-One of the best things about CommandPost is it's customisability and ease of creating plugins.
+The best thing about CommandPost is that it's completely modular and customisable.

-You can learn more about developing with CommandPost [here](http://dev.commandpost.io/).
+All of the features are written in [Lua](https://www.lua.org/start.html), with user interfaces written in HTML, meaning even non-programmers can easily get their head around the CommandPost API's, and start developing their own plugins which they can share with the rest of the community.

+To learn more, check out the Developers Guide [here](http://dev.commandpost.io/).

 ---

 # How to Contribute:

-As you can imagine, coding something as crazy complex and feature rich as CommandPost is a massive undertaking - especially for a free application!
+As you can imagine, coding something as crazy complex and feature rich as CommandPost is a massive undertaking - especially when no one's being paid to do it!

 You can help out by: